Donald Kagan

 Donald Kagan (/ˈkeɪgən/; May 1, 1932 – August 6, 2021) was a Lithuanian-born American historian and classicist at Yale University specializing in ancient Greece.
 He formerly taught in the Department of History at Cornell University.
 Kagan was considered among the foremost American scholars of Greek history and is notable for his four-volume history of the Peloponnesian War.

 Early life and education

-Kagan was born in Kuršėnai, Lithuania, on May 1, 1932.
+Kagan was born in Kuršėnai, Lithuania, on May 1, 1932, to a Jewish family.
 His father, Shmuel, died before Kagan turned two years old, and his mother, Leah (Benjamin), subsequently emigrated to the United States with Kagan and his sister.
 He grew up in the Brownsville section of Brooklyn.
 He attended Thomas Jefferson High School, where he played football, before becoming the first person in his family to go to college.
-He graduated from Brooklyn College in 1954, received a master's degree in classics from Brown University in 1955, and a Doctor of Philosophy in history from the Ohio State University in 1958.
+He graduated from Brooklyn College in 1954, received a master's degree in classics from Brown University in 1955, and a Ph.D. in history from the Ohio State University in 1958.